 What is compound interest

-Compound interest is the long term saver and investors best friend.
+Compound interest is often described as the long term saver and investors best friend.
 It simply means earning interest on interest, and has been described as the eighth wonder of the world.

 What is compound interest example